 Alireza Arafi was a longtime confidant of Ali Khamenei, who was killed amid US-Israel airstrikes on Iran

-Iran officially announced on Sunday that Ayatollah Alireza Arafi, a seasoned cleric of the Guardian Council, was appointed to the Leadership Council, hours after the death of Ali Khamenei (at the hands of US-Israel attacks on Iran) was confirmed.
+Iran officially announced on Sunday that Ayatollah Alireza Arafi, a seasoned cleric of the Guardian Council, was appointed interim Supreme Leader, hours after the death of Ali Khamenei was confirmed.

-Arafi is now the jurist member of this three-person council, alongside President Masoud Pezeshkian and Chief Justice Gholamhossein Mohseni Ejei, a report from the semi-official Iranian Students' News Agency (ISNA) said.
+Arafi is now the jurist member of Iran's temporary three-person Leadership Council, alongside President Masoud Pezeshkian and Chief Justice Gholamhossein Mohseni Ejei, a report from the semi-official Iranian Students' News Agency (ISNA) said.

 This is in line with Article 111 of its Constitution, as per which the emergency three-member Leadership Council rules Iran temporarily until the Assembly of Experts “elects a permanent leader as soon as possible", according to Expediency Discernment Council spokesperson Mohsen Dehnavi.